braze-inc/braze-docs/_docs/_hidden/private_betas/canvas_v2_101.md

 The Canvas V2 workflow is the new and improved editing experience that simplifies how marketers can build and manage their Canvas user journeys.
 With Canvas V2, you can expect to easily view and use [Canvas components]({{site.baseurl}}/user_guide/engagement_tools/canvas/canvas_components) in the Canvas builder.

 {% alert important %}
-Canvas V2 is currently in beta.
-Please contact your Braze account manager if you are interested in participating in the beta.
+Canvas V2 is currently in early access.
+Please contact your Braze account manager if you are interested in participating in the early access.
 {% endalert %}

 ## What can I expect?